 Practicing healthy money habits can translate to a positive outlook, and allows for more opportunities to take calculated risks in life.
 “I love seeing my clients build their cushion of savings,” she says.
 “That growing safety net often translates to a deep sense of accomplishment – and the confidence to take risks, like making a rewarding career change.”

-A recent study validates some of the mental health benefits of saving money.
 According to the research, when it comes to overall life satisfaction, our “liquid wealth” (i.e., the balance in our checking and savings accounts) better predicts well-being than the tally of our raw earnings or investments.

 “Many individuals believe increasing income or total wealth will improve their happiness,” the study claims. “[But] they may also benefit by building a financial buffer in their checking and savings accounts.
 We found this buffer to be associated with improved well-being regardless of how much a person earns, invests, or owes.”